tsukijohn/sonar-coverage-example-javascript/README.md

 ```

 ## Interface
-This is a promise based interface for receiving API events and sending notification to users based on their job settings.
+This is a promise based interface for receiving Screwdriver API events and sending notification to users based on their job settings.

 ### notify